stwe/DatatablesBundle/Resources/doc/thumbs.md

 Please follow all steps as described [here](http://symfony.com/doc/master/bundles/LiipImagineBundle/installation.html).

-## 3: Integrate Featherlight
+## 3: Load Featherlight

-The enlargement of thumbnails needs [Featherlight](http://noelboss.github.io/featherlight/).
-This is a very lightweight jQuery lightbox.
+Ensure to load all js and css files from [Featherlight](https://github.com/noelboss/featherlight/) with your base layout.

 ## 4. Entity example